CWhirl/CC-H/README.md

 They gave me some changes to make including the following:

-        Here are some tweaks I would like to the website.
+        "Here are some tweaks I would like to the website.
 I have attached my business logo for the home page, and my professional picture for the "About" page.

     Homepage is great, I just need the logo added...maybe in the upper left corner?
     About page: Please add my picture, and move the Hypnotherapy services information to the new page.... (see #3)